opencog/atomspace/Design-Notes.md

 There is no Atomese way to work with those type declarations, either, except to the extent provided by the current `RuleLink`.
-Lambdas do not specify thier output type either: and if they did, what would happen if the Lambda body failed to generate the specified output type?
+Lambdas do not specify their output type either: and if they did, what would happen if the Lambda body failed to generate the specified output type?
 Ugh.

 There's yet more confusion.
 Typed variables are explicitly named: they are not anonymous.
 But those names do not matter to external observers;
 the names only matter to the internal body.
-Externally, the variables may as well be anonymous; only thier positional value matters.
+Externally, the variables may as well be anonymous; only their positional value matters.
 This is the mess that leads to the need for alpha-conversion, when there are naming conflicts.
 Ugh.